thomasleese/govuk-content-diff-prototypes/README.md

 ## Comments

-Here are some comments from presenting the prototype to the team:
+Here are some comments or further work found after presenting the prototype to the team:

 - it just works
 - the diff is fairly self-explanatory about what's changed
 - separation of fields means it's flexible (I think)
+- more context for the comparison options, eg indicate when significant changes happened
+- confusion on what 'colours' meant red yellow green / add replace etc - but I guess once you understand that part it becomes clear.

 ## Importing Data